Createdd/Writing/articles/Reflect2017.md

 ## Writing an article per week

 With this goal I wanted to stay on track with all tech related news.
-Also I wanted to get into the habit of writing more in english (which is not my mother tongue) and build an online presence.
+Also I wanted to get into the habit of writing more in english (which is not my native language) and build an online presence.

 I also think that writing has always been very powerful, but is even more important in this era.
 An article written, it can be very easy to share it across multiple platforms and get feedback from different communities.

 Writing for me is an important tool for learning things.
 Formulating a thought on paper with your own words is much different than simply repeatedly read information.

 However, I came to acknowledge the time investment that writing regularly demands.
 Quality suffers incredibly when not enough time is invested.
 That's one of the reasons my articles constantly lack depth.
-But for me this year quantity was more important than quality in terms of writing articles.
+But this year quantity was more important than quality for me in terms of writing articles.

 I found [medium.com](https://medium.com/@ddcreationstudi) to be a great platform for articles in general and [hashnode.com](https://hashnode.com/@DDCreationStudio) for more programming related stuff.